Homeowner's son shoots, kills three would-be burglars with AR-15

 Wagoner County sheriff's deputies were called to the home in Broken Arrow, southeast of Tulsa at around 12:30 p.m. local time.
 When they arrived, they found the three dead suspects and two uninjured residents.

-Sheriff's spokesman Deputy Nick Mahoney said the suspects enetered the home through a glass back door with the intent to burglarize it.
+Sheriff's spokesman Deputy Nick Mahoney said the suspects entered the home through a glass back door with the intent to burglarize it.
 It was not immediately clear why they picked that home.

 Mahoney said the suspects encountered the homeowner's 19-year-old son, who opened fire after an exchange of words.
 Two of the suspects died in the home's kitchen while a third was found in the driveway.